 To conclude my brief discussion about Dr Hawkins, I have listed just a sample of his prolific list of credentials and honours.
 This may help you when assessing the integrity of his research that involves the calibration of consciousness.

 Notwithstanding his several detractors, skeptics and naysayers, there's no doubt he was very highly regarded by many impressive authorities from diverse professions all across the world.
-You may read much more about these acomplishments and awards and his long history in the practise of psychiatry and psychology.
+You may read much more about these accomplishments and awards and his long history in the practice of psychiatry and psychology.

 Go to the publishing website at: https://veritaspub.com/dr-hawkins/